Workiva (NYSE:WK) Issues FY 2021 Earnings Guidance

 Workiva (NYSE:WK) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $-0.080-$-0.040 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.190.
 The company issued revenue guidance of $430 million-$432 million, compared to the consensus revenue estimate of $418.38 million.Workiva also updated its Q3 2021 guidance to $-0.120-$-0.100 EPS.

-Workiva (NYSE:WK) last posted its quarterly earnings results on Tuesday, August 3rd.
-The software maker reported $0.07 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.24) by $0.31.
-Workiva had a negative net margin of 12.33% and a negative return on equity of 51.48%.
+Workiva (NYSE:WK) last posted its quarterly earnings data on Tuesday, August 3rd.
+The software maker reported $0.07 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.24) by $0.31.
 The company had revenue of $105.59 million for the quarter, compared to analyst estimates of $101.59 million.
-As a group, analysts expect that Workiva will post -1.11 EPS for the current year.
+Workiva had a negative net margin of 9.03% and a negative return on equity of 36.88%.
+As a group, research analysts anticipate that Workiva will post -0.97 earnings per share for the current year.

-In other news, VP Jeff D. Trom sold 25,000 shares of the company’s stock in a transaction on Friday, July 23rd.
-The shares were sold at an average price of $129.25, for a total value of $3,231,250.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Jeff D. Trom sold 600,000 shares of the company’s stock in a transaction on Monday, August 9th.
+In other news, VP Jeff D. Trom sold 600,000 shares of the business’s stock in a transaction on Monday, August 9th.
 The shares were sold at an average price of $127.50, for a total transaction of $76,500,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Jeff D. Trom sold 25,000 shares of the business’s stock in a transaction on Tuesday, May 25th.
+The shares were sold at an average price of $93.58, for a total transaction of $2,339,500.00.
+Following the transaction, the vice president now directly owns 270,976 shares of the company’s stock, valued at approximately $25,357,934.08.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 772,050 shares of company stock valued at $96,488,775.
-Corporate insiders own 12.25% of the company’s stock.
+In the last ninety days, insiders sold 772,050 shares of company stock valued at $96,488,775.
+12.25% of the stock is currently owned by corporate insiders.

 Workiva Company Profile